MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 - Bind inputs and outputs to the model.
 - Evaluate the model and view results.

-We'll use the interface code generated in `MNIST.cs` to load, bind, and evaluate the model in our application.
+We'll use the interface code generated in `mnist.cs` to load, bind, and evaluate the model in our application.

 First, in `MainPage.xaml.cs`, let's instantiate the model, inputs, and outputs.